 It’s Pronounced Metrosexual is a comedy show and online resource about snap judgments, identity, and oppression.
 It’s a site where advocates of social justice can find helpful articles, fun graphics, and other resources designed to be shared in an effort to advance social equity.
-The show is performed by Sam Killermann at colleges and universities.New book!
-I just published Unlocking the Magic of Facilitation, a book I co-authored with Meg Bolger of the Safe Zone Project.
-I’m really proud of it, and it is in many ways the “how” to a lot of the “why” and “why” on this site.
+The show is performed by Sam Killermann at colleges and universities.New books!
+I just published A Guide to Gender (2nd Edition): The Social Justice Advocate’s Handbook, which is like this site, but in book form.
+It’s all about the “what” and the “why” of social/gender justice.
+And January 2016 I published Unlocking the Magic of Facilitation, a book I co-authored with Meg Bolger of the Safe Zone Project.
+I’m really proud of it, and it is in many ways the “how” to a lot of the “what” and “why” on this site.
 If you care about the things I write about here, and you’re struggling with how to share them with others, this book is your book.

 Helping you better help other people be better people.